-“Welfare beneficiaries participate in local politics: the effects of affordable housing in Mumbai” (Paper)
+“Welfare programs and local political participation: the effects of affordable housing in Mumbai”) (under review)

 “From public service access to service quality: The distributive politics of piped water in Bangalore” with Alison Post, Megan Otsuka, Francesc Pardo-Bosch, and Isha Ray (under review)

 Infrastructure services such as water, electricity, and mass transit are central to urban livelihoods.
 While the political economy literature on local public goods provision has examined patterns of expenditure on and access to infrastructure, variation in service quality for those receiving networked services has received far less attention.
 In this paper, we examine the distribution of service intermittency, which detracts from service quality and imposes significant welfare costs.
 We disaggregate intermittency into four dimensions: predictability, frequency, duration, and throughput.
 We extend arguments from the distributive politics literature to predict the allocation of burdens associated with intermittency among households; we show that this literature has paid insufficient attention to how network structures affect the ability of state or city officials to differentially channel service flows.
 We illustrate the importance of different dimensions of intermittency and network structure through an analysis of the political geography of piped water supply in Bangalore, India.
 We find that variation occurs at the “valve area” level, or the smallest units at which water pressure can be distributed, and not at the household-level.
 Households in low-income valve areas receive more frequent and regular service than those in more affluent ones, contrary to predictions from the distributive politics literature.
 Our work suggests that the distributive politics of network access differ significantly from those affecting water flows within the network.